Kotlin/kotlinx-kover/README.md

 ### Configuring JVM test task
-In rare cases, you may need to disable instrumentation for certain classes if it causes execution errors.
+In rare cases, you may need to disable instrumentation for certain classes if it causes execution errors like `No instrumentation registered!
+Must run under a registering instrumentation.`.
 It may also be convenient to ignore the test task when calculating coverage.
 You may configure the Kover extension for it.